Worried about travelling to North Sumatra, Indonesia....check out the latest news here

 At Sumatra EcoVentures, the safety of our guests and staff is top priority

 As a tour operator, we pride ourselves on health and safety.
 So travelling responsibly is the root of our trekking and tours.
-Before all of our treks, we make sure that you are a healthy and not showing cold/flu symptoms.
-In light of the recent Coronavirus outbreak, it is our duty to monitor world events closely.
+Before all of our treks, we make sure that you are a healthy and not showing cold/flu symptomes.
+With the continuous Coronavirus outbreak throughout the world, it is our duty to monitor world events closely.

 Sumatra EcoVentures makes any decisions on treks and tours in North Sumatra based on information and advice on several sources.